h-albert-lee/what-I-read-2023/README.md

 Are Emergent Abilities of Large Language Models a Mirage?
 (Neurips 2023)

 ECLIPSE : Expediting Contrastive Language-Image Pretraining via Self-Distilled Encoders (AAAI 2024)

+The Grand Illusion: The Myth of Software Portability and Implications for ML Progress.
+(ArXiv 2023)